 Pump pressure: 15 bar

-The De'Longhi Magnifica Evo Automatic Coffee Machine not only delivers the perfect cup of coffee but does so without any disruptive noise.
-The automatic coffee machine makes espresso, cappuccino, latte, and more with one touch.
-It has an integrated conical burr grinder that grinds the beans freshly for each cup and an adjustable grind setting (fine to coarse) to choose from.
+The De'Longhi Magnifica Evo delivers the perfect cup of coffee with minimal disruptive noise.
+The fully automatic coffee maker brews espresso, cappuccino, latte, and more with a single touch.
+It has seven recipes, an integrated conical burr grinder that grinds the beans freshly for each cup and an adjustable grind setting (from fine to coarse) to choose from.

-The coffee maker has a dual thermoblock system that ensures optimal temperature and pressure.
-You also get an adjustable milk frother with LatteCrema Hot Technology to create creamy foam for your milk-based drinks.
-Plus, four programmable buttons to customise your drink preferences based on strength, volume, temperature, and milk foam.
+The coffee machine has a dual thermoblock system that ensures optimal temperature and pressure.
+It includes an adjustable milk frother with LatteCrema Hot Technology to create creamy foam for milk-based drinks.
+You also get four programmable buttons to customise your drink preferences based on strength, volume, temperature, and milk foam.

 Pros